nst-guide/ndfd_current/README.md

 transmit via the web API, and the zipped files would allow for bulk downloads for offline use in the mobile app.

+`get_grid_geojson.py` takes the grid cells found in `find_gridpoints.py` and computes a single GeoJSON with all given cells in a single FeatureCollection.

 ## Usage

 ```